cloudfoundry/cf-networking-release/docs/deploy-iaas.md

 ### Step 4: BOSH deploy
-Assemble and run a `bosh deploy` command that uses your ops files and `vars-store`:
+Assemble and run a `bosh deploy` command that uses the ops files and `vars-store.yml`:

 For example, on GCP you might do:
 ```bash